Your workforce is already neurodiverse. We make sure your systems know it.

 How schools typically start

-There is no single route — but most schools begin with one of the following:
+There is no single route.
+Most settings begin with one of the following:

-From there, support can be shaped to meet your setting’s needs.
+From there, support is shaped to meet your setting’s priorities and constraints.

 Why All Kinds of Minds™ in Education

-• Aligned with inspection, SEND and wellbeing priorities
+• aligned with SEND, wellbeing and inspection priorities

 We don’t offer generic training.

-We partner with schools to create meaningful, sustainable inclusion.
+We partner with settings to create meaningful, sustainable inclusion.

 Ready to explore what this could look like for your setting?